fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 We can call the `Object#instance_variables` method on an object to return an array of instance variables cast as symbols.

 *12)What is a class?
 What is the relationship between a class and an object?
 How is defining a class different from defining a method?*
 A class can be thought of as a template from which objects can be instantiated.
-A class can contains various methods (either defined within the class, inherited from superclasses or mixed in from modules), which can be thought of as behaviours that the object will have, or ways to interact with the object.
-A class also names instance variables, but does not define them (this occurs upon instantiation of an object from the class).
+A class can encapsulate various methods (either defined within the class, inherited from superclasses or mixed in from modules), which can be thought of as behaviours that either the class or object will have.

+A class also names instance variables, but does not create them (creation of instance variables occurs upon instantiation of an object from the class).
 By naming these instance variables within the class definition, the class determines what data the object should have (but again, these instance variables are not created until the object is instantiated from the class).

 We can define a class by using the `class`...`end` keyword pair.
 We define instance methods using the regular `def`...`end` reserved words within the class definition.
-We can also name instance variables - in our example, we have named the `@name` instance variable to be defined on instantiation through the `initialize` method, which expects an argument when a new object is created from `Dog`.
+We can also name instance variables - in our example, we have named the `@name` instance variable to be defined on instantiation through the `initialize` method, which expects an argument when a new object is created from `Dog` that will be assigned to the `@name` instance variable.
 ```
 class Dog
   def initialize(name)